 This scholarship is awarded to someone whose work in humor and laughter clearly and tangibly demonstrates a commitment to world peace.
 For this year, the scholarship recipient will receive complimentary AATH conference registration plus an additional $100 presented on site (in US funds) to help offset other travel costs.
 Applications from all countries will be considered equally.

-Applicants are to submit essay answers (up to 250 words each) to three questions:
+Applicants are to submit essay answers (up to 250 words each) to four questions:

 THE RED SKELTON “CARING CLOWN” SCHOLARSHIP